hunterMotko/hunterMotko/README.md

 Additionally, my experience in Golang and Ruby allows me to build high-performance applications.
 I possess strong problem-solving skills, attention to detail, and excel in collaborative environments.
 Overall, I am an adaptable and innovative software engineer ready to contribute my expertise in a dynamic setting.
+Lastly, I love all things terminal and VIM.
 </aside>

 ## Projects